Hooking up stripes

 All of this DNA material we’ve gathered is necessary to see how well the population in captivity represents the population in the wild and what those conclusions mean for the management of okapis in zoos.
 This genetic assessment of the ex situ okapis, or the population in captivity, along with the detailed evaluation of the genetic structure of populations in the wild, or in situ okapis, shows that the genetic variation of okapis in the wild and in zoos is largely comparable, but that there are noticeable genetic differences.

-What impact does this research have?
+What impact does thE research have?

 Our study emphasizes that even carefully managed breeding programs with very detailed pedigree records do not sufficiently guarantee continued genetic variation, and that additional genetic research is of the utmost importance.
 Based on the results, we recommend keeping the okapis in captivity as a genetic backup, but further genetic research is needed to determine how these populations are best managed.
 One concrete recommendation from ZOO Antwerp is to exchange the animals between European and American zoos on a regular basis.
 This research makes a significant contribution to the action plan for preservation of the okapi.